George Stone was 22, and he lived in a small town in British Columbia. The year was 1964.

 After he graduated from high school, George worked for a butcher, but one day his boss said, “I’m going out of business.”

 Although George applied everywhere, he couldn’t find another job, so he moved back in with his parents.

 Not long after that, his girlfriend told him, “I don’t want to be with you anymore.”
 And she left him for another guy.

 George didn’t know what to do.
 His father told him, “You need to move to a big city.
 There’s nothing here for you.”

 The next morning, George said goodbye to his father and mother, put his suitcase in his car, and drove away.

 When he reached the highway, he couldn’t decide which way to go.
-He planned to drive west, to a big city on the Pacific coast, but if he drove east, there was a big city beyond the Rocky Mountains.
+He planned to drive west, to Vancouver, but he thought about driving east, to Calgary, Alberta.
 So he pulled over on the side of the road, reached in his pocket, and took out a coin.

 If I flip heads, he thought to himself, I’ll go east.
 If I flip tails, I’ll go west.

 George flipped heads and drove east.
 Within a week, he got a job in a meat packing plant.
 Not long after that, he met a girl, and fell in love.
 Her name was Grace, and she was in grade 12.
 The summer after she graduated from high school, they got married.